Arnauld/cucumber-contrib/src/test/resources/sample/coffeemachine/00-preambule.md

 In this Coffe Machine Project, your task is to implement the logic (starting from a simple class) that translates orders from customers of the coffee machine to the drink maker.
-Your code will use the drink maker protocol to send commands to the drink maker.
+Your value will use the drink maker protocol to send commands to the drink maker.

 <p style="text-align: center;">